Effective Date: September 22, 2022

 Service Organization Control Reports

-Reltio is certified for SOC 1 type II and SOC 2 type II compliance for the Reltio Cloud Platform.
+Reltio is certified for SOC 1 type II and SOC 2 type II compliance for the Reltio Connected Data Platform.
 SOC 1 focuses on financial reporting controls as they relate to security of a system.
 The SOC 2 report focuses on a business's non-financial reporting controls as they relate to security of a system.
 Customers subject to an NDA with Reltio may obtain a copy of these reports upon written request.

 Reltio maintains an environment on the Platform configured to help customers meet HIPAA requirements.
 The HIPAA environment uses HIPAA compliant services from its hosting vendors as well as complies with HIPAA requirements.
 Reltio maintains a Business Associate Agreement (BAA) with its hosting vendors.
 The Platform encrypts customer data at rest and in-transit on the public Internet as well as logs all access to the applications and supporting servers and network.
 Reltio maintains log data in its SIEM for one (1) year.